Academics at Prescott College

 Erin Lotz, M.A.

 In the field of adventure education, Erin has enjoyed decades of teaching.
 From adjudicated youth to Montessori preschoolers, from Outward Bound expeditions to science camp, Erin has taught individuals of all ages and facilitated groups with widely varied objectives.
 At Prescott College, Erin offers integrated educational theory and methods courses that use rock climbing, backpacking, and mountaineering to impart teaching and facilitation skills.
 While on campus, she teaches wilderness first aid as well as a course titled Origins and Directions in Adventure Education which explores the unique history, present and future of the industry.
-Erin has become a resource on feminine leadership and learning styles to aspiring women in the field, as well as to men and women wishing to teach inclusively to both genders.
+Erin has become a resource on feminine leadership and learning styles to aspiring women in the field, as well as to men and women wishing to teach inclusively to all genders.
 One of her favorite courses is titled Women's Topics in Wilderness Leadership which is a co-requisite to Women's Rock Climbing.
-In this semester course, Erin and the students spend two full weekdays, several weekends as well as classroom sessions exploring women's psychology as it relates to adventure education by way of learning technical skills and current theory while challenging and supporting each other,
+In this semester course, Erin and the students spend two full weekdays, several weekends as well as classroom sessions exploring gender theory and women's psychology as it relates to adventure education by way of learning technical skills and current theory while challenging and supporting each other,

 Masters of Arts in Experiential Education from Mankato State University in Mankato, MN